How to Submit a ctcLink Support Ticket

 Request Detail boc with listed steps for ticket submission example

 It is recommended to capture screenshots with a snipping tool (e.g., Snipping Tool or Snagit).
-A snipping tool provides a clear image allowing the support team to identify and troubleshoot the issue/error quickly--it is not recommended to use the Print Screen button on your keyboard.
+A snipping tool provides a clear image, allowing the support team to quickly identify and troubleshoot the issue/error.
+Using the Print Screen button on your keyboard is not recommended.

 1. Press the drop-down list arrow in the field labeled Location.
 Select your institution and press the blue Save button in the lower-right corner of the screen.